The Witcher 3: Definitive Gwent Guide

 Image: gamepur

-It is truly not necessary to keep more than 22 Unit Cards in your deck because The Witcher 3’s best combinations still leave a lot of room for the players to stick with Gwent’s minimum unit requirement.
-The idea is kind of obvious, you should keep the best units in your Gwent Deck.
+Keeping more than 22 Unit Cards in your deck is unnecessary because The Witcher 3’s best combinations still leave a lot of room for the players to stick with Gwent’s minimum unit requirement.
+The idea is kind of obvious: you should keep the best units in your Gwent Deck.

 8. Wagers Won’t Effect Card Prizes